Simple questions: What is MU-MIMO in WiFi? Do I need it?

 - You need both a router with MU-MIMO and network devices with MU-MIMO to get faster downloads.
-When buying new computers, smartphones and other gadgets, you need to make sure that they work with 802.11ac wireless networks and that they support MU-MIMO transfers.
+When buying new computers, smartphones, and other gadgets, you need to make sure that they work with 802.11ac wireless networks and that they support MU-MIMO transfers.

 When was MU-MIMO released?

 The MU-MIMO technology is part of the 802.11ac Wave 2 wireless standard, which was issued by the Wi-Fi Alliance in the summer of 2015.
 In June 2016, the Wi-Fi Alliance extended their Wi-Fi CERTIFIED program to include the specifications from the 802.11ac Wave 2 standard.
-Wi-Fi Alliance is the worldwide network of companies that brings us wireless products, standards, and technologies.
+Wi-Fi Alliance is the worldwide network of companies that bring us wireless products, standards, and technologies.
 The network includes more than 500 companies, including big names like Cisco, Qualcomm, Microsoft, Dell, Samsung, Apple, Intel and so on.

 Do I need MU-MIMO?

-Which wireless routers and devices support MU-MIMO?
+Which wireless routers and mesh WiFi systems support MU-MIMO?